 I first got introduced to trail running when I stumbled upon a YouTube channel hosted by a guy who calls himself the Ginger Runner.
-I had been looking for some shoe reviews, and his humor and background got my attention.
+I had been looking for some shoe reviews, and his humour and background got my attention.
 With a little more time I got to see what he was trying to share with others.
 His filmmaking and passion for the trails were very evident, and it got me excited.
 His films and music are very motivational, and his work with other runners expanded my knowledge even further.
 I decided to give my first trail run a go, and I loved it.

 It was the difference in attitude that has driven me to pursue trail running more and move away from road racing.
-I no longer care so much about fixating on finish times and instead I’m more interested in the discovery aspect to running on trails.
+I no longer care so much about fixating on finish times and instead I’m more interested in the discovery aspect of running on trails.

-I believe that rail running has to be a lifestyle choice that fits in with my routine rather than dictate each week with a training schedule.
+I believe that trail running has to be a lifestyle choice that fits in with my routine rather than dictate each week with a training schedule.
 I’m in a position that I no longer feel the need for a big race to motivate me to run, which means I don’t need to pressurize myself with one either.
 I can, instead, make running a lifestyle choice and then choose races that work with my current fitness.
 Trail running doesn’t feel like a ‘workout’ but an opportunity to experience rich, meaningful moments that have real value to me.

 There is a running community that is uniquely wonderful that supports you on and off the trail.
 The lifestyle is not about which big race you did, what your finish time was, or what pace you ran in.
 It’s less about trying to be the fastest to cross the finish line and more about the challenges and lessons you faced to get there.
 It’s all about the journey you take and how it makes you feel inside.
 It’s a playground I can get lost in and switch off from the world.
 I can just go by feel and let my legs take me on a random journey.